ParaGroup/p3arsec/README.md

 If you also want to compile the other existing versions of the benchmark, just replace `gcc-ff` with one of the following:

+* *gcc-skepu* for the SkePU2 parallel pattern-based implementation.
 * *gcc-pthreads* for the Pthreads implementation.
 * *gcc-openmp* for the OpenMP implementation.
 * *gcc-tbb* for the Intel TBB implementation.
-* *gcc-skepu* for the SkePU2 implementation.
-Only available if `--skepu` flag has been used during installation.

 Note that not all these implementations are available for all the benchmarks.
-For more details on supported implementations, please refer to the original [PARSEC documentation](http://wiki.cs.princeton.edu/index.php/PARSEC).
+For more details on supported implementations, please refer to the original [PARSEC documentation](http://wiki.cs.princeton.edu/index.php/PARSEC) (and to the top table in this file for the SkePU2 versions).

+**ATTENTION: If you plan to execute the benchmark with more than 1024 threads, you need to modify the following MACROS:**
+* `MAX_THREADS` in `pkgs/apps/blackscholes/src/c.m4.pthreads` file.
+* `MAX_NUM_THREADS` in `pkgs/libs/fastflow/ff/config.hpp` file.

 # Run
 Once you compiled a benchmark, you can run it with: